fncbook/fnc/chapter2/structure.md

 ```{index} pivoting
 ```

 If row pivoting is not used, the $\mathbf{L}$ and $\mathbf{U}$ factors preserve the lower and upper bandwidths of $\mathbf{A}$.
-This fact implies computational savings in both the factorization and the triangular substitutions because the zeros appear predictably and we can skip multiplication and addition with them.
+This fact implies computational savings in both the factorization and the triangular substitutions, because the zeros appear predictably and we can skip multiplication and addition with them.

 ```{prf:observation}
 The number of flops needed by LU factorization without pivoting is $O(b_u b_\ell n)$ when the upper and lower bandwidths are $b_u$ and $b_\ell$.